-3. Recommend Approval of Draft Amendment #1 to the FY 2024 Unified Planning Work Program (UPWP)
+5. Approval of Draft Amendment #1 to the FY 2024 Unified Planning Work Program (UPWP)

-Mr. Haire introduced Draft Amendment #1 to the FY 2024 Unified Planning Work
+Mr. Haire introduced Draft Amendment #1 to the FY 2024 Unified Planning Work Program.

-Program.
 This Amendment was requested by Hall Area Transit and the Georgia Department of Transportation, and adds language to two sections of the document.
 The first is in Sub-Element 5.1 - Program Support & Administration - and states that GHMPO will work alongside Hall Area Transit (HAT) to develop an indirect-cost analysis to enable HAT to claim indirect cost reimbursements in the future.
 The second update is in Sub-Element 5.2 - Long Range Transportation Planning - and states the intent of GHMPO to provide support to Hall County in managing the Safe Streets For All Grant (SS4A) to whatever extent is needed.
-Mr. Haire received a question from Mr. Nash regarding who would be managing the grant, to which he replied that it would technically be Hall County, and GHMPO is still discussing with Hall County Finance whose name should be the primary contact on the grant agreement.
+Mr. Haire received a question from Commissioner Stowe regarding whether or not the Safe Streets For All Grant could be used for construction, to which Mr. Haire clarified that Hall County was awarded the grant to develop an Action Plan, which would then enable them to apply for implementation grants in the future that would fund construction of identified safety projects.

-MOTION: Ms. Sheppard made a motion to recommend approval of Draft Amendment #1 to the FY 2024 Unified Planning Work Program (UPWP), with a second from Mr. Nash, and the motion passed by unanimous vote.
+MOTION: Commissioner Stowe made a motion to recommend approval of Draft Amendment #1 to the FY 2024 Unified Planning Work Program (UPWP), with a second from Chairman Higgins, and the motion passed by unanimous vote.

-4. First Review of Draft FY 2024-2027 Transportation Improvement Program (TIP)
+6. First Review of Draft FY 2024-2027 Transportation Improvement Program (TIP)

 Mr. Haire introduced the first draft of the FY 2024-2027 Transportation Improvement Program (TIP), which is scheduled for adoption at the August 8, 2023 Policy Committee meeting.
-This new Transportation Improvement Program includes all federally and state funded projects in the GHMPO planning area scheduled from fiscal years 2024 to 2027.
+This new Transportation Improvement Program includes all federal and state funded projects in the GHMPO planning area scheduled between fiscal years 2024 and 2027.
 Included in the new TIP is the new GHMPO System Performance Report, which has been published on the GHMPO website, as well as the new PM1, PM2, and PM3 performance measures that were adopted in February 2023.
 GHMPO is currently working with Hall Area Transit to collect new funding amounts for the new TIP's program years in order to finalize Appendix B.